 The Company's borrowings are subject to variable interest rates, related to EURIBOR.
-The cash flow sensitivity analysis is presented in Note 22.
-The Company entered into interest rate swap agreement in order to hedge interest rate risk (Note 21).
+The cash flow sensitivity analysis is presented in Note 21.
+The Company entered into interest rate swap agreement in order to hedge risk associated with interest rate fluctuations (Note 21).